Whisky-App/whisky-book/src/guide.md

-# A Hitchhiker's Guide to Whisky
+m# A Hitchhiker's Guide to Whisky

 Glad you're here.
 Here's how to get up and running in a breeze.